 World Science Festival

 Art of Problem Solving

-*If you are looking for the EsoLang Conference, you came to the right place!
+Note: if you are looking for the EsoLang Conference, you came to the right place!
 We have rebranded as the Paradigm Conference, since this better describes us and the languages we are focusing on.
 Real esolangs are languages that are not really meant to be useful.
 Here, we are exploring how alternative programming paradigms can be used as tools of thought.